How to get social care

 This section covers all you need to know to get social care support, from having a care needs assessment to arranging a direct payment.

-If you appear to need care or support, you are legally entitled to a social care assessment, whether or not you access council services.
+If you need care or support and you don’t know where to start, a social care assessment is a great place to begin.
+You are legally entitled to a social needs assessment, whether or not you access council services.

 What is a care assessment?

 The assessment just a conversation between you and someone from your local adult social care team.
 It is free and will look at things like:

 - The best ways to keep you independent